breezechen/YAPM/YAPM/bin/Release/README.txt

 REQUIREMENTS

-YAPM runs on Windows XP, Windows Vista or even Windows Seven systems.
+YAPM runs on Windows XP, Windows Vista or even Windows Seven systems (32 bits only).

-For now, to fully control your processes (including system processes) you MUST have the administrator rights.
-In the future, the major part of the informations about a system process will be availables even if you are not administrator.
-Of course, if you want to kill system processes, you still will need to have the required rights...
+YAPM needs to be elevated (run as Admin) on Windows Vista if you want to access to all processes/services.

-YAPM take ~60 MB of memory, and less than one percent of cpu usage when minimized (depending of the CPU you have ;-) and depending of the interval of refreshment you specify).
+YAPM take ~60 MB of memory, and less than 0.3 % of cpu usage when minimized (depending of the CPU you have ;-) and depending of the interval of refreshment you specify).